Star Trails - Tips on Photographing Stars

-This tutorial on shooting star trails has been divided into two pages.
-The first page deals with basic precautions to be taken and preparations to be made.
-The second page outlines the technique to be used with cameras having a ‘bulb’ exposure mode (usually the higher end SLRs) as well as cameras without (usually entry level dSLRs and most point-and-shoot digital cameras).
+This tutorial on shooting star trails covers basic precautions to be taken and preparations to be made.
+It outlines the technique to be used with cameras having a ‘bulb’ exposure mode (usually the higher end SLRs) as well as cameras without (usually entry level dSLRs and most point-and-shoot digital cameras).

 What are Star Trails?